lambdaworks/zio-elasticsearch/docs/overview/queries/elastic_query_match.md

 The Match query is a type of query that searches for a provided text, number, date or boolean value.
 This is the standard query for performing a full-text search, including options for fuzzy matching.

-In order to use the `Match` query import following:
+In order to use the `Match` query import the following:

 ```scala
 import zio.elasticsearch.query.MatchQuery
 import zio.elasticsearch.ElasticQuery._
 ```

-You can create a `Match` query using the `matches` method this way:
+You can create a `Match` query using the `matches` method in the following manner:
 ```scala
 val query: MatchQuery = matches(field = "message", value = "this is a test")
 ```

-You can create a type-safe `Match` query using the `matches` method this way:
+You can create a type-safe `Match` query using the `matches` method in the following manner:
 ```scala
 val query: MatchQuery = matches(field = Document.message, value = "this is a test")
 ```